St Asaph: History

 The earliest inhabitants of the vale of Elwy lived at the nearby Paleolithic site of Pontnewydd (Bontnewydd), which was excavated from 1978 by a team from the University of Wales, led by Stephen Aldhouse Green.
 Teeth and part of a jawbone excavated in 1981 were dated to 225,000 years ago.
 This site is the most north-western site in Eurasia for remains of early hominids and is considered of international importance.
 Based on the morphology and age of the teeth, particularly the evidence of taurodontism, the teeth are believed to belong to a group of Neanderthals who hunted game in the vale of Elwy in an interglacial period.

 Later some historians postulate that the Roman fort of Varae sat on the site of the cathedral.
 However, the city is believed to have developed around a sixth-century Celtic monastery founded by Saint Kentigern, and is now home to the small 14th century St Asaph Cathedral.
 This is dedicated to Saint Asaph (also spelt in Welsh as Asaff), its second bishop.

 The cathedral has had a chequered history.
 In the 13th century, the troops of Edward I of England burnt the cathedral almost to the ground, and in 1402 Owain Glyndŵr's troops went on the rampage, causing severe damage to the furnishings and fittings.
 Two hundred and fifty years later, during the Commonwealth, the building was used to house farm animals: pigs, cattle and horses.

-The Laws in Wales Act 1535 placed St Asaph in Denbighshire.
-However, in 1542 St Asaph was placed in Flintshire for voting purposes.
-Between 1 April 1974 and 1 April 1996 it was part of non-metropolitan Clwyd.